-Rather than wait for EPA’s final 2020 permit to inform Tennessee’s 2020 TMSP, TDEC decided to reissue the 2015 TMSP, unchanged, for a term of two years.
-This will provide an opportunity to review the final federal MSGP prior to proposing any changes to the TMSP.
-Reissuing the 2020 TMSP for a two-year term will avoid impacting new industrial facilities who would be unable to receive permit coverage without an active TMSP in Tennessee.
+Rather than wait for EPA’s final 2020 permit to inform Tennessee’s 2020 TMSP, TDEC decided to reissue the 2015 TMSP, unchanged, for a term of two years. was intended to allow TDEC the opportunity to review the final federal MSGP prior to proposing any changes to the TMSP.
+Reissuing the 2020 TMSP for a two-year term also avoided impacting new industrial facilities who would be unable to receive permit coverage without an active TMSP in Tennessee.

 If you DO NOT have coverage under the previous TMSP:

 If you have reviewed the information on this page to confirm that you need coverage, please submit a completed Notice of Intent (NOI) and stormwater pollution prevention plan (SWPPP) to Water.Permits@tn.gov. (see forms below)